Curbside Classic: 1973 Datsun 1200 (Sunny B110) — The Sunny, Yet Not Sunny Enough, Early Days Of The Nissan Sunny

 However, the Corolla comfortably surpassed the Sunny by a good 50K to 100K in yearly sales in those early days.
 So, Nissan’s entry car had a bright dawn, but not as sunny as its parent company would have liked.

 That Nissan was somewhat less serious than Toyota with its entry car could be seen in the models’ foreign exploits.
-While the Corolla was sent around the globe early on, the Sunny remained a JDM offering, with some coupés also sold in Australia.
+While the Corolla was sent around the globe early on, the Sunny remained mostly a JDM offering, with a number of sedans and coupes also reaching Australia.

 Playing catch up, once again, matters would change for the Sunny’s second generation.
 And from ’70-’73 the Sunny B110 was sent worldwide to make its case against the Corolla.